Period pain: causes, treatment and prevention

 However, sometimes this pain can be a sign of a more serious problem.
 Certain symptoms should be a cause for concern, for example, if you begin to experience period pain in adulthood, if it lasts for more than 2 or 3 days or continues after your period has ended, if it is not alleviated by non-steroidal anti-inflammatory drugs or you have a fever at the same time.
 In these cases, it is a good idea to see a doctor as it could be endometriosis.

 If you have painful periods, taking non-steroidal anti-inflammatory drugs usually helps to relieve the pain.
 There are also some other things you can try, such as massage or applying a source of heat to your abdomen.
-As well as the above, there are certain solutions that can help to reduce and relieve period pain using a combination of soothing heat and Transcutaneous Electrical Nerve Stimulation (TENS).
-This is how the OMRON HeatTens range of pain relievers can help you.
 Your menstrual symptoms may also be improved by taking the oral contraceptive pill.
 If your pain is caused by a gynaecological problem, treating this underlying problem will help to relieve it.

 Finally, some lifestyle changes can help to reduce your risk of getting period pain, such as giving up smoking, taking regular exercise, avoiding alcohol or coffee during your period, reducing your intake of refined sugars and hydrogenated vegetable oils, and minimising stress.